-Cash used for investing activities in the quarter decreased to \$16.0 million compared to \$34.8 million last year due to the acquisition of RTW in the first quarter last year.
-The impact of the RTW acquisition was partially offset by the purchase of property and equipment largely related to investments in Top Markets and investments in staff housing and an increase in intangible assets related to the implementation of a new point-of-sale and merchandise management system.
+Cash used for investing activities in the guarter decreased to \$24.9 million compared to \$56.6 million last year due to the acquisition of NSA in the second guarter last year.
+The purchase of property and equipment in the guarter, which is largely related to investments in Top Markets, aircraft hangar facilities and staff housing, decreased compared to the second quarter last year mainly due to the purchase of an aircraft that was made subsequent to the NSA acquisition.
+The increase in intangible assets in the quarter is related to the timing of expenditures for the implementation of a new point-of-sale and merchandise management system.
+On a year-todate basis, cash used in investing activities decreased \$50.4 million due to the acquisitions of RTW and NSA last year and the purchase of an aircraft as previously noted.
+Further information on the RTW and NSA acquisitions is provided in Note 18 to the Company's 2018 second quarter unaudited interim period condensed consolidated financial statements.
 Further information on planned capital expenditures is included in the Outlook section.

-Cash used in financing activities in the guarter was \$16.7 million compared to \$30.5 million last year.
-The net change in long-term debt in the quarter is due to changes in amounts drawn on the Company's revolving loan facilities partially related to the acquisition of RTW last year.
-Further information on long-term debt is provided in the Sources of Liquidity section and in Note 9 to the Company's 2018 first quarter unaudited interim period condensed consolidated financial statements.
+Cash used in financing activities in the quarter was \$7.8 million compared to cash provided from financing activities of \$24.4 million last year.
+The net change in long-term debt in the quarter is due to changes in amounts drawn on the Company's revolving loan facilities largely related to the acquisition of NSA last year.
+For the year-to-date, cash provided by financing activities decreased \$45.9 million compared to last year mainly due to the acquisitions of RTW and NSA.
+Further information on long-term debt is provided in the Sources of Liquidity section and in Note 9 to the Company's 2018 second quarter unaudited interim period condensed consolidated financial statements.